【Data Release】How to export data to PostgreSQL | Web Scraping Tool | ScrapeStorm

-Abstract：This tutorial shows you how to publish the data to the database PostgreSQL.
+Abstract：This tutorial will show you how to export data to PostgreSQL.
 ScrapeStormFree Download

 ScrapeStorm provides a variety of export methods.
 If you need to publish the scraped data to PostgreSQL, you can export it as follows.